kiranbakale/AMI-Readme/docs/environment_troubleshooting.md

   - Get the name of any `webservice` pods - `kubectl get pods -l app=webservice`
   - Using that name, retrieve the list of its Init Container names - `kubectl get pod <WEBSERVICE_POD_NAME> -o jsonpath={.spec.initContainers[*].name}`
   - Look through the logs of each container for any errors - `kubectl logs <WEBSERVICE_POD_NAME> -c <INIT_CONTAINER_NAME>`

+If the issue is still not found after the above steps, [further debugging guidance can be found in the Charts documentation](https://docs.gitlab.com/charts/troubleshooting/index.html#application-containers-constantly-initializin).

 ### `Could not match supplied host pattern, ignoring: gitlab_cluster` Warning